spack/spack-tutorial/tutorial_packaging.rst

    :language: console
    :emphasize-lines: 1,27

-And we can see that we get the same results in this case.
+And we get the same results as before in this case.
 Unfortunately, the output does not provide any additional information that can help us with the build.

 Given this is a simple package built with ``configure`` and we know that installation directories need to be specified, we can see what